International Mother Language Day

 - It has been said by UNESCO that almost 42 languages are in their critically endangered language list.

 - Less than 10,000 people spoke all such languages.

 - All these languages usually belong to (PVTGs) i.e. (particularly vulnerable tribal groups).
 The reason to declare them as endangered languages is because of their isolation and the fewer number of speakers.

 - For example, some of the PVGTs are Jawara, Onge, Shompen, Sentilese, Pu, Birhor of Jharkhand and Toda od Tamil Nadu.

 - In India, cyberspace has information symmetry as content availability is mostly in English.

-- An initiative of Google’s GLOW is a key driver for the promotion and creation of local language.
+- An initiative of Google’s GLOW is a key driver for the promotion and creation of the local language.

 - In recent times, Facebook has launched a digital literacy library in six languages of India origin.
 Those six languages are Hindi, Bengali, Tamil, Kannada, Malayalam and the Telegu.

-- India is a major example of data users and content of local languages that would give the digital economy a boost to constrain internet to English speaking elites.
+- India is a major example of data users and content of local languages that would give the digital economy a boost to constrain the internet to English speaking elites.